medcomdk/MedCom-FHIR-Communication/docs/index.md

 The VANSenvelope is developed to contain xml-based or other non-edifact messagetypes over the VANS Network

-MedCom FHIR Messages **SHALL** be enveloped in a VANSenvelope wether they are shipped as "application/fhir+xml" or "application/fhir+json"
+MedCom FHIR Messages **SHALL** be enveloped in a VANSenvelope whether they are shipped as "application/fhir+xml" or "application/fhir+json"

 - The enveloping of MedCom FHIR Messages **SHALL** follow the VANS ENVELOPE specification outlined in
   - [VANS ENVELOPE specification (Danish)](https://svn.medcom.dk/svn/releases/Standarder/Den%20gode%20VANSEnvelope/Dokumentation/Den%20gode%20VANSEnvelope.pdf)